janbodnar/Python-AI-Skolenie/test.md

+# in the examples, use random and list comprehensions

+# select a random colour from the list of colours
+# select two random colours from the list of colours
+# select colours which have 4 letters in their name
+colours = ['red', 'green', 'blue', 'yellow',
+           'orange', 'purple', 'pink', 'brown', 'black', 'white']

+# select negative values that are even
+# select positive values that are odd
+vals = [1, -2, -3, 4, -5, 6, -7, 8, -9, 10]

+# select words that start with the letter 's'
+# select words that contain the letter 'f'
+# select words that start end end with the letter 'r'
+# select words that start with the letter 's' and end with the letter 'n'
+words = ['sky', 'cloud', 'rain', 'cup', 'tree', 'leaf', 'flower', 'grass',
+         'sun', 'wind', 'storm', 'snow', 'fog', 'hail', 'thunder']

 ```
 Imagine I am a total beginner in Python, generate an introductory tutorial for me with lots of Python code examples